Flubenol Broad Spectrum Poultry Wormer

 Since we discovered Flubenol we wont use anything else, as it is non toxic to both humans and poultry and there is no withholding period for meat and eggs, plus fertility and hatchability is not affected.
 Only a tiny amount is needed, which is mixed into their feed and fed out for seven days.
 Treatment with Flubenol can only give optimum results when hygiene is strictly followed in pens and houses.

 Flubenol is supplied in a container which is more than an average flock keeper can use and is very expensive, and vets do not usually stock it, therefore it can be difficult to source.
-Due to MPI regulations, we are not permitted to advertise small amounts for general sale, so is dispensed by request.
+Due to MPI regulations, we are not permitted to advertise small amounts for general sale, so we only dispense Flubenol by request.

 Flubenol should be mixed thoroughly into dry feed and fed out for 7 consecutive days.
 Estimate how much feed is normally consumed in 7 days and mix in 1 teaspoon per 5kg of feed.
 One 15g sachet = 5 level metric teaspoons.
 If the medicated feed is consumed before the week is up, make up another batch and continue until finished.
 There is no risk of overdosing.
 Feed out in an appropriate feeder.
 Do not throw feed on the ground.